RuchitaGarde/Collection/README.md

 ## Security in Big Data
 This folder contains an academic paper written by me which talks about security considerations to be made while developing big data applications.
 - Designing, developing and deploying into production secure big data applications using Spark, Hadoop, AWS and ZooKeeper - Ruchita Garde.

+## Python best Practices
+### Readability Counts - NYCDSA Online Workshop
+Notebook from NYC Data science academy used for the webinar 'Readability Counts - Best Practices in Python coding'.
+This not only has PEP8 style suggestions, but also more mature ways of writing basic & advanced code.